 Sometimes, you can help the pansies along by providing them with a bit of fertilizer.
 Fertilize them every two to three weeks with a bit of liquid fertilizer to encourage root and plant growth.
 Phosphorus fertilizer, like bone meal, will also help promote flowering.

 Also, to encourage blooming, don’t be afraid to deadhead what little blooms you may have or even prune leggy parts of the plants.
 You may prune up to one-third of the plant to stimulate new blooms and growth.

 A successful flowering depends on successful planting, so be sure to plant the pansies in a well-tilled bed that is amended with compost or well-rotted manure.
 This will nourish the plants, but they will benefit from an extra bit of fertilizer in the form of a 5-10-5 fertilizer once in the fall and then again in the spring.

-To get the longest bloom time out of your pansies, plant them in an area of the garden that is out of full sun during the hottest part of the day, from noon to 3 p.m.
+To get the longest bloom time out of your pansies, plant them in an area of the garden that is out of full sun during the hottest part of the day, from noon to three p.m.

-Lastly, if your pansies are lacking in blooms, it just might be the end of their life cycle.
-Since pansies are annuals or biennials in most regions, after only about one or two cycles of blooming, they’re ready to go to that big garden in the sky, or the compost pile.
+Lastly, if your pansies are lacking in blooms, it might just be the end of their life cycle.
+Since pansies are annuals or biennials in most regions, after only one or two cycles of blooming, they’re ready to go to that big garden in the sky, or the compost pile.